Anis Ben Slimane

-Career
+Club career

 Early career

-Slimane was born in Copenhagen and lived in the Vesterbro neighbourhood during his youth.
+Ben Slimane was born in Copenhagen and lived in the Vesterbro neighbourhood during his youth.
 He started playing for the lower levels of Vesterbro club BK Vestia at age 7, which was the club located most closely to his home.
 After a few months he moved to the KB academy due to his classmate playing there; a team his classmate's father also coached.
-Later, Slimane and his classmate signed with the FA 2000 academy, where they were joined by some other talented players.
+Later, Ben Slimane and his classmate signed with the FA 2000 academy, where they were joined by some other talented players.
 Because some clubs were hesitant to create first teams and second teams, Slimane moved to different clubs in Copenhagen, who were willing to commit to youth football at a higher level.
 The following year, him and his classmate moved to Herfølge Boldklub, where they were for a short period, before moving first to B.93, where they reunited with the group of talented youth players from FA 2000.
-During his time at B.93, Slimane played in a UEFA European Club Championship tournament, where he impressed and therefore signed with the Brøndby IF academy.
+During his time at B.93, Ben Slimane played in a UEFA European Club Championship tournament, where he impressed and therefore signed with the Brøndby IF academy.

-Slimane was twelve years old when he moved to Brøndby.
+Ben Slimane was twelve years old when he moved to Brøndby.
 He played for their academy teams for one and a half years before moving back to play for KB at the under-13 level because of excessive travelling time to Brøndby after he and his family had moved to Høje Gladsaxe.
-Slimane's second stint at KB was, however, unsuccessful, and he, therefore, began to play for Lyngby Boldklub.
+Ben Slimane's second stint at KB was, however, unsuccessful, and he, therefore, began to play for Lyngby Boldklub.
 He played in Lyngby's youth for six months before being signed by local club Akademisk Boldklub (AB) at under-14 level, where he once again reunited with his old classmates.
-Slimane stayed at AB for four years, ending his journeyman youth career.
+Ben Slimane stayed at AB for four years, ending his journeyman youth career.
 There, he played for four years, breaking into the first team during his final time at the club.
-In an interview with the Brøndby IF website, Slimane described how he was among Denmark's greatest youth football prospects during his first years of playing, but those different circumstances meant that he had to fight for his breakthrough into professional football.
+In an interview with the Brøndby IF website, Ben Slimane described how he was among Denmark's greatest youth football prospects during his first years of playing, but those different circumstances meant that he had to fight for his breakthrough into professional football.
 During this period, he was close to retiring from football but his family and friends' support helped him through the difficult periods.
 During one summer, where he played in AB's youth academy, he experienced a large growth spurt in which he grew 15 cm, which enabled him to become more dominant physically and helped him develop as a player.

-In January 2018, Slimane left on a one-week trial with German Bundesliga club SC Freiburg.
+In January 2018, Ben Slimane left on a one-week trial with German Bundesliga club SC Freiburg.
 He made his first-team debut for AB on 7 April 2018 in a 2–1 home win over IF Lyseng, coming on as an 80th-minute substitute for Nichlas Rohde.
 Slimane made a total of 18 league appearances for AB in which he scored two goals.